ralfspoeth/json/README.md

 ### Basic Usage

-The module `io.github.ralfspoeth.json` exports two packages that you may use in your application:
+The module `io.github.ralfspoeth.json` exports four packages that you may use in your application:

-    import io.github.ralfspoeth.json.*;
+    import io.github.ralfspoeth.json.*;       // class hierarchy
-    import io.github.ralfspoeth.json.io.*;
+    import io.github.ralfspoeth.json.io.*;    // reader and writer
-    import io.github.ralfspoeth.json.conv.*;
+    import io.github.ralfspoeth.json.conv.*;  // standard conversions
+    import io.github.ralfspoeth.json.query.*; // Path API

 The first package contains the data types (`Element` and its descendants) and the second contains the `JsonReader` and `JsonWriter` classes.
-The last package contains the `StandardConversions` class with static conversion functions.
+The last two packages contain the `StandardConversions` class with static conversion functions and the query API both of which are not considered to mature enough for general use.

-The package `io.github.ralfspoeth.json.query` is immature and not exported.
-It is nevertheless available when you don't define a `module-info` with your application; note that the package may be changed or even deleted.
+PLEASE EXPECT THAT THESE PACKAGES MAY CHANGE OR EVEN DISAPPEAR.

 In your code you'll typically write something like this when your want to start with